cromelex/pages-garden/content/technology/projects/smart photo frame.md

 ## Update after 2 months
 At some point over the last month I ended up setting the wifi to a static ip, and the issues became a bit less common.
 It still happens, on occasion, but it's a lot less common.
-I also noticed that the screensaver (Immich-kiosk) connection failed a lot less often if connected via `http://` directly to the ip, instead of `https://` via reverse proxy.
-My guess is that the Android version is so ancient that it causes some type of issues with the TLS connection.
+I also noticed that the screensaver (Immich-kiosk) connection failed a lot less often if connected via `http://` directly to the ip, instead of `https://` via reverse proxy. ~~My guess is that the Android version is so ancient that it causes some type of issues with the TLS connection~~(Turns out it was purely wifi issues, see below update).
 I am still happy with the purchase, 95% of the time it works without issue.
 I get to display my photos, and by just tapping on the screen I get quick access to a simple Home Assistant dashboard.

 There is probably better hardware out there, but, for the price, this was unbeatable.

+## 6 month update
+I've recently updated my network setup to a Unifi Gateway with a Unifi I7 Lite AP and that actually solved the wifi issues entirely!
+The frame was less than 2 meters away from my previous router and the connection kept dropping at least once a day.
+Now, it is connected to a AP on the floor above, and yet it is absolutely stable and hasn't disconnected in days.
+I don't know what the issue was exactly but, clearly, this fixed it.